 Pursuant to Government Code Section 25845(c), in any action, administrative proceeding, or matter commenced by the County to abate a nuisance, or to collect the cost of abatement or any penalty or fee related thereto, the prevailing party shall recover its attorneys' fees.
 The recovery of attorneys' fees under this Section is limited to those actions, administrative proceedings, or matters in which the County chooses at the initiation of the action, administrative proceeding, or matter to seek the recovery of its own attorneys' fees.
-In no event shall an award of attorneys' fees under this Section exceed the reasonable amount of attorneys' fees incurred by the County in the action or proceeding.
+In no event shall an award of attorneys'fees under this Section exceed the reasonable amount of attorneys' fees incurred by the County in the action or proceeding.

-Section 10A.17.180 - Confidential nature of medical cannabis information - legislative intent of the County has always been intended to be treated and held by the County as confidential information.
+Section 10A.17.180 - Confidential nature of medical cannabis information - legislative intent

+To the fullest extent authorized by State and Federal law, all use information received by and/or generated by the operation of this Chapter or prior iterations of cannabis cultivation ordinances of the County has always been intended to be treated and held by the County as confidential information.
 Notwithstanding the foregoing, information provided to the county may be released as required by law, judicial order, or subpoena, and could be used in criminal prosecution.